majeinfo/chaingun/README.md

   method: GET
 feeder:			# Only one Feeder can be defined
   type: csv		# MAND - csv if the only supported type
-  filename: data1.csv	# MAND - the first line gives the columns and so the variable names
+  filename: data1.csv	# MAND - the first line gives the column names and so the variable names
   separator: ","	# MAND
 actions:
   - http: